Battery-Intelligence-Lab/galv/docs/source/UserGuide.rst

 Galvalanyser User Guide
 ######################################################################################

-For help on setting up the Galvanalyser server and Harvesters, see the :doc:`FirstTimeQuickSetup` guide.
+For help on setting up the Galv server and Harvesters, see the :doc:`FirstTimeQuickSetup` guide.

-Galvanalyser server
+Galv server
 ==================================================================================

-Once set up, the Galvanalyser server instance should not need attending to.
+Once set up, the Galv server instance should not need attending to.
 To set it up, all you need to do is change the .env file's VIRTUAL_HOST_ROOT and LETSENCRYPT_EMAIL variables to your domain name and email.
 When you've verified that it works, you can also set LETSENCRYPT_TEST to false